eric645/e-1b37446737627833/README.md

 # This is an RTF law that has to do with no more viruses.
+### Coderkids
 No more viruses.
 Viruses infect a PC.
 MEMZ deletes all the boot files and system files.
 We do not want that.
 We want all the system files and boot files to always be on the main drive.
+MEMZ destroys your computer by deleting OS files and infecting your motherboard.
+You will need to get a new hard drive and a new motherboard.
+Then reset the PC with the new motherboard and the new hard drive.
+Then reinstall the operating system.
+Maybe you want to try another operating system on the same computer.
+You can get files back by importing from last hard drive you used on the computer.